govau/notify-client-node/DOCUMENTATION.md

 To send a document by email, add a placeholder field to the template then upload a file.
 The placeholder field will contain a secure link to download the document.

-[Contact the GOV.UK Notify team](https://www.notifications.service.gov.uk/support) to enable this function for your service.
+[Contact the GOV.AU Notify team](https://notify.gov.au/support) to enable this function for your service.

 </details>